 - Providing effective financial management to ensure sufficient funds to operate the OTS program until its wind-up on December 31, 2018 and finance the dissolution of OTS.

 - Ensuring measures to protect private and confidential data, release non-confidential data and transfer data to the Authority to support its compliance and reporting obligations under the Resource Recovery and Circular Economy Act, 2016.

 As required under the WDTA, the Authority conducted public consultations on the proposed plan between December 21, 2017 and March 1, 2018.
-Read the consultation report here.
+Read the consultation report.

-The Authority held in-person/webinar consultations on the proposed plan on January 23, 2018.
+The Authority held an in-person consultation that was also live-streamed on the proposed plan on January 23, 2018.
 We also held a follow-up webinar consultation on January 29, 2018 where we provided a summary of the topics discussed during the consultation and answered additional questions.
 You can review the presentation slides and watch the recording of the consultations here: